Proper Preparation Allows You to Keep Control

 It’s important to note that these terms are used in slightly different manners from state-to-state, with some states using “guardian” and “conservator” interchangeably.
 Others maintain the distinction of a guardian being a person who makes decisions about medical care and living arrangements, whereas a conservator makes decisions about property and assets.
 In either case, the guardian or conservator is essentially a substitute decision maker that’s authorized by the court to make decisions on behalf of the incapacitated person.

-3 Reasons You Should Avoid It
+Common Reasons You Should Avoid Adult Guardianship

 In the process of living probate, the court tries to settle on solutions that will fit the incapacitated individual’s best interests.
 That being said, there is a much better way.
 Here are just a few of the reasons guardianship and conservatorship are not ideal fallbacks: